London to Bombay 1939

-Neil kindly asked me to write for the Dark Angels’ blog to introduce my book and to explain why I wrote it, what the process meant to me and why I wanted to gift the book to people.
+Neil Baker kindly asked me to write for the Dark Angels’ blog to introduce my book, to explain why I wrote it and what the process meant to me.

 London to Bombay 1939 is the true story of a man, his wife and two daughters who, in the summer of 1939, in a fourth-hand Ford, drove from London to Bombay.
 They raced to cross borders before they closed.
 They raced for home in increasingly unfamiliar and disconcerting times.

 That’s the blurb on the back cover, if it had one.

 The man was my grandfather Hugo; his wife, my grandmother Queenie; his two daughters, my mother Barbara and aunt Joan.

 I started writing the book because it is a cracking yarn, one that I wanted to save from oblivion.
 It was a story I thought I knew well.
 Turns out there were plenty of surprises along the way to keep me turning the page to continue writing and researching!

 The process of writing a family story as a book, as an historical novel began when my father died.
 My sister and I had the job of dealing with the family relics which, for over four generations, had been faithfully collected and transported from house to house, home to home, country to country.
 Amongst the personal and sentimental ephemera, there was a cardboard box on which my father had written with a felt-tipped pen London to Bombay 1939.
 It was a cache of evidence of a story my mother had told me, in snippets, but over her lifetime.
 There were photographs, maps, a travel guide, an itinerary, a diary, bills, receipts, passports, observational notes, correspondence and a camera.
 The very one.

 Here was the story waiting to be told, I thought, waiting for me to tell it.